 - Students must be at least 16 years of age to attend our ABSE/GED classes.

 - If you are 16 to 17 years old, you must have a signed release from compulsory education form, from the school district in which you currently live.
 Contact your school district or school counseling office for more information.
 (Our office does not generate these forms.)

 How do I get started in ABSE classes?

 These are the steps in our program:

-- Take advantage of the support resources available to you through Lane
+- Take advantage of the support resources available to you through Lane.

 - Celebrate your success!
-You may participate in the LCC Graduation Ceremonies

 Can I get a LTD bus pass like other Lane Community College students?

 Can I get a free tutor?

 Yes!
 See the Support page for more information.